Skip to footer content

 Tesseract's underlying Leptonica library works with PIX format images internally.
 While the .NET wrapper handles some conversions automatically, complex image formats like multi-page TIFFs or PDF documents require additional handling and often external libraries. .NET developers frequently encounter issues converting System.Drawing objects or Stream sources to the format the Tesseract engine expects, particularly when working with images from web applications or database blob storage.

-Multi-frame GIFs and multi-page TIFFs require manual iteration through frames, adding boilerplate code to what should be a simple text-extraction example.
+Multi-frame GIFs and multi-page TIFFs require manual iteration through frames, adding boilerplate code to what should be a simple text-extraction task.

 IronOCR Format Flexibility